majorkingleo/simpleflashfs/src/Readme.md

 page 11 is in use.
 The result will be:

 * Page 2: Inode 1, Version 2 => is using Page 11
-* Page 11: DataModified
+* Page 11: Data-Modified

 Now following data will be now on the flash:

 * Page 1: Inode 1, Version 1 => is using Page 10
 * Page 2: Inode 1, Version 2 => is using Page 11
 * Page 10: Data
-* Page 11: DataModified
+* Page 11: Data-Modified

 Page 1 and 10 are invalid, and can be erased by a later job.

-If there is any power interuption during writing the filesystem data and meta data will always be in a defined state.
+If there is any power interuption (powerloss) during writing the filesystem data and meta data will always be in a defined state.

-For example: If during writing of page 2 (Inode data) a power loss occours the crc sum will be invalid.
+For example: If during writing of page 2 (inode data) a power loss occours, the crc sum will be invalid.
 So the dataset Inode 1, Version 2 will be invalid.
 Since the previous dataset, Inode 1, Version 1 is still on disc, this one is valid.
 Data, as metadata.

-If during writing of page 11 (Data), a power loss occours, the inode (Page 2) would not be written, so still dataset 1,1 is the valid one.
+If during writing of page 11 (data), a power loss occours, the inode (page 2) would not be written, so still dataset 1,1 is the valid one.

 The filesystem will be always consistence.
 At anytime, at any case.
+This can be garanteed, by writing the data always before the meta data (inode data).

 ### First page